RaulPPelaez/UAMMD/README.md

 	-Smoothed Particle Hydrodynamics (SPH)
 	-Metropolis Monte Carlo (MC)
 	-Lattice Boltzmann (LBM)(WIP)
+	-Fluctuating Hydrodynamics (coupled with particles with Immerse Boundary Method (IBM))

 Multiple building blocks are provided in order for the user to construct a certain simulation,